Hotell/typescript-lib-starter/README.md

 </html>
 ```

-## Publishing/Release
+## Publish your library

-> NOTE: you have to create npm account and register token on your machine
-> -> `npm adduser`
+> #### NOTE:
 >
+> you have to create npm account and register token on your machine
+> 👉 `npm adduser`
+>
-> If you are using scope don't forget to [`--scope`](https://docs.npmjs.com/cli/adduser#scope)
+> If you are using scope ( you definitely should 👌) don't forget to [`--scope`](https://docs.npmjs.com/cli/adduser#scope)

-`yarn release`

-which will do following:
+Execute `yarn release` which will handle following tasks:

-- bump version and tag
+- bump package version and git tag
-- updates/creates CHANGELOG.md
+- update/(create if it doesn't exist) CHANGELOG.md
-- pushes to github master branch
+- push to github master branch + push tags
-- publishes build package to npm
+- publish build packages to npm

 > releases are handled by awesome [standard-version](https://github.com/conventional-changelog/standard-version)

 ### Initial Release (without bumping package.json version):

-`yarn release -- --first-release`
+`yarn release --first-release`

 ### Pre-release

 - To get from `1.1.2` to `1.1.2-0`:

-`yarn release -- --prerelease`
+`yarn release --prerelease`

 - **Alpha**: To get from `1.1.2` to `1.1.2-alpha.0`:

-`yarn release -- --prerelease alpha`
+`yarn release --prerelease alpha`

 - **Beta**: To get from `1.1.2` to `1.1.2-beta.0`:

-`yarn release -- --prerelease beta`
+`yarn release --prerelease beta`

 ### Dry run mode

 See what commands would be run, without committing to git or updating files

-`yarn release -- --dry-run`
+`yarn release --dry-run`

-## Check what files gonna be published to npm
+## Check what files are gonna be published to npm

-- CLI output via `yarn release:preflight`
-- or `yarn release:preflight:package` will create tarball which you can check
+- `yarn pack` OR `yarn release:preflight` which will create a tarball with everything that would get published to NPM

 ## Check size of your published NPM bundle

-run `yarn build` then `npm run size`
+`yarn size`

 ## Format and fix lint errors